 1234.
 An IP Address acts as the identifier for a device or server, which can contain hundreds or thousands of ports, each used for a different communication purpose to that device or server.

 When it comes to the wider Internet, effective communication begins when each device has a public IP address provided by an Internet Service Provider.
-But what about an address like http://www.google.com?
-How does your computer know what IP address it's mapped to?
-When we wish to connect to Google's main page, we do not type in the IP Address, we type in its URL.
+However, when we wish to connect to a resource like Google, we type in a URL, not an IP address.
+How does the computer map

-This mapping from URL to IP address is handled by the Domain Name System or DNS.
+This mapping from domain name to IP address is handled by the Domain Name System or DNS.
 DNS is a distributed database which translates domain names like

 www.google.com to an IP address, so that the IP address can then be used to make a request to the server.
 Stated differently, it keeps track of domain names and their corresponding IP addresses on the Internet.
 So an address like